 I understand the complexities we can bring to the table.
 The emotional highs and lows that we experience.
-The pain of not having the right shoes to go with your outfit or the wrong bra or perhaps the girl drama in the classroom, sports field, online or anywhere else.
+The pain of not having the right shoes to go with your outfit or the wrong bra.
+Perhaps the girl drama in the classroom, on the sports field, online or anywhere else.
 As a woman, I understand these challenges, whether they are small and seemingly insignificant or downright life-changing.
 I am a girl and I understand girls.

 I have two brothers so I understand the basics of boys.
-The sights, sounds and smells.
-From the nightmare bedroom, perhaps laboratory might be a better word, to the hollow legs that have them rummaging through the fridge for leftovers late into the night.
+The sights, sounds and smells and the nightmare of a bedroom, perhaps laboratory might be a better word.
+I remember the hollow legs that have them rummaging through the fridge for leftovers late into the night.
 Boys are definitely different and for that we should all be grateful.